 In 2022, after communications with our advisors and shareholders, a review of market trends and our corporate governance protections, our Board unanimously voted to amend our By-Laws to allow shareholders holding a combined 20% of our voting stock to call a special meeting.
 The Board recognizes that a shareholder right to call a special meeting at an appropriate threshold serves as an effective balance between ensuring the Board's accountability to shareholders and enabling the Board and management to operate in an effective manner.
 Our Board concluded that a 20% ownership requirement is the appropriate threshold that strikes the balance between ensuring that shareholders have a meaningful right to call a special meeting, while also protecting the Company and shareholders against the risk that one or a small number of shareholders that are not presently subject to standstill restrictions will use special meetings as a means to pursue matters that may not reflect the interests of our shareholder base generally.
 This concern, while present in many companies, is more acute for Xerox.
-In that regard, our Board considered that Xerox currently has one shareholder and several shareholders holding greater than 5% of our voting stock.
+In that regard, our Board considered that Xerox currently has one shareholder who alone holds greater than 20% of Xerox's voting stock and, in recent years, Xerox has had more than one greater than 10% shareholder and several shareholders holding greater than 5% of our voting stock.
 Our Board believes that the power to call a special meeting should not rest in the hands of one or two shareholders that are not presently subject to standstill restrictions.
 Accordingly, our Board unanimously concluded that the 20% threshold in the newly-adopted By-Law amendment appropriately balances all interests.